Last updated on January 4th, 2025

-If you have recently bled the radiators this will cause your boiler pressure to drop, but if it keeps dropping, there is something else causing it.
+Bleeding radiators will cause your boiler pressure to drop, but if it keeps dropping, there is something else causing it.

 - Pressure relief valve passing water

-If it loses air (quite common), then your boiler pressure will rise too high when you turn the heating on, causing it to reach over 3 bar of pressure.
-This will cause the pressure relief valve (safety device), to release all the water (pressure) outside and take your pressure to 0 bar on the pressure gauge.
-This is why your boiler is losing pressure.
+The expansion vessel should be full of air, so when the heating is on it takes some of the pressure increase away from the radiators and pipes.
+If it loses air (quite common), your boiler pressure will rise too high when you turn the heating on, causing it to reach over 3 bar of pressure.
+This will cause the pressure relief valve safety device to release all the water (pressure) outside and take your pressure gauge to 0.

-To fix this problem, you need to either recharge your expansion vessel by pumping it up with a pump, or if that doesn’t work, and the diaphragm inside the vessel is split, you will have to replace the expansion vessel.
+To fix this problem, you need to recharge your expansion vessel by pumping it up with a pump.
+If that doesn’t work and the diaphragm inside the vessel is split, you will have to replace the expansion vessel.

 Pressure relief valve passing